-The next step in developing a solid base of joint commitment and understanding is to articulate a goal.
+Before defining the goal, all participants should examine their capacities and limitations in relation to achieving the vision of the partnership.
+Beyond simply stating what each participating group can and cannot do. this examination should build understanding between partners of what their priorities and pressure are, and what they can be expected to contribute to the partnership.
+Only after this understanding is evident should participants articulate a goal.
 The goal of the partnership should be achievable within a few years and should necessarily contribute to the achievement of the vision of the partnership.
-As will be discussed later, the goal should generate clear benefits for each partner that they would not recieve if they did not participate in the partnership.
+As will be discussed later, the goal should generate clear benefits for each partner that they would not receive if they did not participate in the partnership.
 Throughout the entire process of developing and implementing the partnership this goal will be the focus of all work.
 As a result, it is necessary that the goal be clearly attainable and well articulated, with no ambiguity for any of the partners.
 The identification of a common goal often marks a turning point in collaborative initiatives, where they move from ideas and consultation to action.

 Once the goal is defined, the partners should agree on general strategies for achieving the goal.
 A later step in the process of constructing the partnership will be to clearly define the activities, roles, and short-term objectives for achieving the partnership.
-At this point partners should only define general strategies that will be guide the function of the partnership.
+At this point partners should only define general strategies that will guide the function of the partnership.